Carleman Lifting for Nonlinear System Identification with Guaranteed Error Bounds: Discussion

 \section{Discussion}

 The results in Figures \ref{fig:order_2}-\ref{fig:error_plot} show that for the model-based Carleman linearized system, increasing the order $N$ produces a more accurate approximation of (\ref{Van_der_Pole}).
-While for the data-driven identified system, increasing the order $N$ past a certain point can result in an identified model that is inaccurate, as can be seen in Figure \ref{fig:order_11}.
-As indicated by the bound in (\ref{error_bound}), while the Carleman linearization is guaranteed to get better with increasing truncation order, when used in conjunction with a system identification method, there is a critical point.
-The optimal truncation order can be estimated using the bound developed in (\ref{error_bound}), as illustrated by Figure \ref{fig:error_bound}.
+However, as seen in Figure \ref{fig:order_11} for the data-driven identified system, increasing the order $N$ past a certain point can result in an identified model that is inaccurate.
+As indicated by the bound in (\ref{error_bound}), as long as $\tau^*$ is small enough to satisfy (\ref{tau_bound}), the Carleman linearization is guaranteed to get better with increasing truncation order.
+However, when used in conjunction with a system identification method, there is a critical truncation order after which the estimation becomes less accurate.

-Figure \ref{fig:error_plot} shows that $N=6$ produces the identified system with the lowest error, while the analytical bound, (see Figure \ref{fig:error_bound}) indicates that $N^*=3$, meaning for $N=3$ we get the smallest guaranteed error bound.
-Since the bound is conservative, some discrepancy between the exact numerical results and the analytical bound is expected.
+The optimal truncation order can be estimated using the bound developed in (\ref{error_bound}), as illustrated by Figures \ref{fig:error_plot} and \ref{fig:error_bound}.
+Figure \ref{fig:error_plot} shows that in the numerical experiment, $N=6$ produces the identified system with the lowest error, while the analytical bound, (see Figure \ref{fig:error_bound}) indicates that $N^*=3$, meaning for $N=3$ the smallest guaranteed error bound is obtained.
+Since the analytical bound is conservative, some discrepancy between the numerical results and the analytical bound is expected.